-Okadabooks at Google ios devices., windows, blackberry and
+Okadabooks at Google Playstore for android, windows, blackberry and ios devices.

 Bambooks is a digital reading platform that gives readers access to unlimited number of books for a monthly fee of N900 or N9,000 annual fee.
 Acclaimed Africa’s largest digital library, the platform is host to many best-selling Nigerian books and readers can read any of them while their subscription lasts.